VianniR/BrokeEats/ExampleFlows.md

 Bob is signing up for BrokeEats and wants dinner ideas under $12 that fit his gluten-free preference.

+- First, Bob makes his profile by calling POST/users/profiles
-- First, Bob retrieves his profile by calling GET/profiles.
+- Then, Bob retrieves his profile by calling GET/profiles.
 - Bob then changes his display name using PATCH/profiles.
 - Bob then adds a food preference using POST/profiles/preferences and adds “gluten free” to his dietary preferences